Amarilli/belly-button-challenge/README.md

 ![demographic](https://github.com/Amarilli/belly-button-challenge/blob/main/Images/demographic.png)

-I displayed each key-value pair from the metadata JSON object somewhere on the page.
+I displayed each key-value pair from the metadata JSON object on the page.

-I updated all the plots when a new sample is selected.
+I updated all the plots in case a new sample is selected.
 Additionally, I created a layout for the dashboard.

 ![bubble](https://github.com/Amarilli/belly-button-challenge/blob/main/Images/bubblechart.png)